All Products

 KeepingSourceWhenParseSucceedboolNofalsefalseSpecifies whether to keep the source field if parsing succeeds.

-Native separator parsing plugin
+Native separator parsing plug-in

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeystringYes/contentThe name of the source field.
+SourceKeystringYes/contentThe source field.

-Keys[string]Yes/["time", "msg"]The list of keys for the extracted fields.
+Keys[string]Yes/["time", "msg"]The list of extracted fields.

 OverflowedFieldsTreatmentstringNoextendextendThe behavior when the number of extracted fields is greater than the number of keys.
 Valid values:

-• discard: Discards the extra fields.
+• discard: discards the extra fields.

 KeepingSourceWhenParseFailboolNofalsefalseSpecifies whether to keep the source field if parsing fails.